 - Showing empathy and compassion

 The pandemic accelerated the focus on well-being in the workplace and leaders have a critical role to play in supporting positive well-being for their employees.
-The most effective people-centered leaders during the pandemic recognized the emotional stress and anxiety that individuals and teams were under and showed genuine care and concern towards their challenges.
+The most effective people-centered leaders during the pandemic recognized the emotional stress and anxiety that individuals and teams were under and responded by showing genuine care and concern towards their challenges.

 Leading with empathy and compassion is important because, according to a report from the UK Chartered Institute for Personnel & Development, stress remains one of the leading causes of absence at work, and management style has been identified as one of the most common causes of stress by employees.

-Based on our research, these six attributes lie at the heart of effective leadership, according to both employees and leaders themselves.
+Based on our research, these six attributes lie at the heart of effective employee-centered leadership, according to both employees and leaders themselves.
 Each of the six attributes supports a core need which employees have in their work: to have purpose and meaning, autonomy, connectedness, trust, opportunity to develop, and genuine concern for their well-being.
 For many leaders, this will require them to reflect, adjust, and evolve their approach to be successful in the future.

-Leaders who can demonstrate them consistently will be well set to provide a more people-centered leadership approach moving forward.
-In turn, this will enable leaders to navigate the key challenges they are likely to face in the future and achieve sustainable success both for their organization and their employees.
+Leaders who can demonstrate these qualities consistently will be well prepared to provide a more people-centered leadership approach moving forward.
+In turn, this will enable leaders to navigate the key challenges they are likely to face in the future and help them achieve sustainable success both for the organization and their employees.